bpmn-io/element-templates/docs/LIFE_CYCLE.md

 Element templates offers two built-in ways of forward migration: Through [version upgrades](#upgrading-to-a-new-version) users can forward migrate to a different template version.
 By [replacing](#migrate-to-a-different-template) a user can switch to an entirely different building block.
 Both approaches are supported through an [upgrade mechanism](#upgrade-behavior) that preserves user-provided configuration (where applicable) on a best effort basis.

+> [!NOTE]
-> :information\_source: Upgrading is user-controlled, i.e. there does not exist a [magic automatic upgrading mechanism](https://github.com/bpmn-io/design-principles#no-surprises).
+> Upgrading is user-controlled, i.e. there does not exist a [magic automatic upgrading mechanism](https://github.com/bpmn-io/design-principles#no-surprises).

 ### Upgrading to a new Version